MENU

 In all cases, it will be necessary for the manufacturer to prepare a full Technical File for the product(s) that demonstrates their conformity with the requirements of the ATEX Directive 94/9/EC.

-Nema Enclosures manufactures quality custom and standard ATEX certified enclosures.
+Nema Enclosures manufactures quality custom and standard ATEX Directive Certification Standard Approved Enclosures.
 Our ATEX enclosures are available with powder coating and silk-screening customization.
-Contact us today to learn how we can expedite a custom enclosure and produce cost-effective standard ATEX certified enclosures to protect your equipment.
+Contact us today to learn how we can expedite a custom enclosure and produce cost-effective standard ATEX-certified enclosures to protect your equipment.